espruino/EspruinoDocs/tutorials/Single Button Combination Lock.md

 setWatch(buttonWatcher, BTN, {edge:"falling", repeat:true});
 ```

 Press the button (the one furthest from the USB connector - the other one resets Espruino!).
-WHen released, it should print out the time (according to Espruino) when the button is pressed.
+When released, it should print out the time (according to Espruino) when the button is pressed.
 Note that sometimes it outputs the time more that once - this is because of 'bounce' in the button.
 The button itself is mechanical, and sometimes it physically bounces when it is pressed or released, making it turn on and off very quickly.
 We want to be able to check for this and avoid it...

 Now copy and paste the following - this will change the function that is called when the button is pressed so that it checks the time between presses.
 If the time is greater than 0.1 seconds, it'll write 'Pressed!':